alpargun/thesis-plots/README.md

-make sure pdflatex is installed on your system.
+Make sure pdflatex is installed on your system.

 Save plots in PGF format.
 PGF allows for scalable figures as it is in vector form.